thezaidbintariq/DPXWalletTest/docs/technologies-used.md

 # Technologies Used
 In this section, we are going to describe every technology used in both frontend and backend of the project.
-We are going to explain the usage of each tool in the DPXWallet.
+We are going to explain the usage of each tool in the TRXWallet.

 ## FrontEnd
 Our aim in the frontend side of the project is to provide a modern development experience while keeping the project understandable and maintainable.
 That's why we chose the technologies and tools below.